Skip to main content

 Clinical Locations

-She joined the faculty of the University of Utah in 2016, where she is currently an Assistant Professor of Pediatrics in the Division of Pediatric Hematology and Oncology.
-Her clinical and research interests are in benign hematology, hemophilia and other bleeding disorders, thrombosis and clotting disorders, and sickle cell disease.
+She joined the faculty of the University of Utah in 2016, where she is currently an Associate Professor of Pediatrics in the Division of Pediatric Hematology and Oncology.
+Her clinical and research interests are in non-malignant hematology, bleeding disorders, thrombosis and clotting disorders, and hemoglobinopathies including thalassemia and sickle cell disease.

 Board Certification